Cowboy vs Rancher: Difference and Comparison

 Cowboys are associated with American history known as the Old West, which lasted from the late 19th century to the early 20th century.
 During this time, cattle ranching was a significant industry in the Western United States, and cowboys played a vital role in herding and caring for cattle.

-Cowboys often worked long, grueling hours in harsh conditions, and their work was physically demanding.
+Cowboys worked long, grueling hours in harsh conditions, and their work was physically demanding.
 They were known for their toughness, resourcefulness, and ability to work independently.
-Cowboys often formed tight-knit communities, developing their distinct culture through music, language, and traditions.
+Cowboys formed tight-knit communities, developing their distinct culture through music, language, and traditions.

 What is a Rancher?